eitan12345om/HouseParty/README.md

 Never fight for the aux again.

-## Collaborative Live Playlists
+## Collaborative Live Queues
 - Start a Party or join a friend's.
 - Connect with Spotify Premium to queue up your favorite songs.
 - Up-vote the songs you want to hear first.
-- Hosts can pause/skip songs and control who's in the Party.
+- Hosts can pause/skip songs and control who's in their Party.